Discipline Stack

 Value-Add CRE Investment Strategy

 Value-add strategies target properties with curable problems: vacancy, deferred maintenance, below-market rents.
-How sponsors create NOI growth and exit at higher values.

 Weighted Average Lease Term (WALT) in CRE Analysis

-Brokerage & Leasing16 topics
+Brokerage & Leasing40 topics

 Build-to-Suit Development for CRE Tenants